 Shankara writes a very long bhAShya on this one section (anuvAka) but the aspect that is relevant here is the discussion about the mind ‘recognizing’ Brahman.
 The Upanishad has just been discussing the metaphor of the five sheaths and has successively negated each of the sheaths as candidates for being Atman.
 He says that the purpose of the current verse is not to describe the creation of the universe but to convey the knowledge of Brahman and the fact that we are that limitless Brahman.

-A mantra from the RRig veda is quoted in Taittiriya 2.1: “Brahman is infinite existence-consciousness.
+Taittiriya 2.1 states that: “Brahman is infinite existence-consciousness.
 The one who knows (that Brahman which) resides in the intellect within the supreme space (of the heart) fulfils all (his desires), at once as the omniscient Brahman.”
 (Ref.
 9) Shankara comments: